friedelredward/AngularJS/mystarterDirectives/WorkingwithAngularjs-Directives.md

 - insert an HTML element using the ngBindHTML directive -use different bindings to create custom behaviors based on different mouse events
 </details>

+ > All thing(modles etc) attached to the rootScope are available across all scopes but not issolate scopes!¡¡CAREFULL with overriding(MASKED SCOPE)